KQM-git/TCL/docs/characters/pyro/hu-tao.md

   * Plunging Attacks do not generate Particles.
 * Paramita Papilio can be extended with hitlag.
 * When entering Paramita Papilio the knockback will cause the Illusory Bubble from Mona's Stellaris Phantasm to be removed and the Omen debuff applied even though no damage was done.
+* Hu Tao's Elemental Skill activation is a 0 DMG hit that isn't counted as Skill DMG, therefore it cannot proc effects that require a Skill DMG hit such as 4pc Tenacity of the Millileth and 4pc Deepwood Memories set effects.

 </TabItem>